 Damage to your vehicle

-If you have Collision coverage, it will pay for damage to your vehicle even if you are 100% responsible for the crash.
+If you have Collision coverage, it will pay for damage to your vehicle even if you are 100 per cent responsible for the crash.
 It also covers the costs of towing, storage and salvage disposal.

 You will have to pay a deductible - the amount you have to pay toward repairs before your insurance pays for the rest.

 If you don't have Collision coverage, from ICBC or another insurance provider, you're not covered for these costs if you’re found responsible for a crash.
 You will need to pay 100 per cent of the vehicle repairs.

 Damages owed beyond $200,000 (if you have Extended Third Party Liability coverage)